-Dissertation Workshop Syllabus
+Dissertation Workshop

-HY458, run by Dr. Dina Gusejnova (d.gusejnova@lse.ac.uk) together with Dr Anna Cant (a.cant@lse.ac.uk) and Dr Artemis Photiadou (in Winter term, a.photiadou@lse.ac.uk) is a seminar that is fully dedicated to supporting your research and writing.
-It is designed to help LSE-CU Double Degree students write successful dissertations.
+HY458, run by Dr Tim Hochstrasser (t. hochstrasser@lse.ac.uk) together with Dr Artemis Photiadou (a.photiadou@lse.ac.uk) is a seminar that is fully dedicated to supporting your research and writing.
+It is designed to facilitate LSE-CU Double Degree students in writing successful dissertations and presenting to academic audiences.
+It is not a substitute for the guidance and direction offered by your dissertation supervisor.

-The workshop will be divided between presentations, group discussions, and organised archival visits.
-In week 1, students will meet Dr Gusejnova and Dr Cant in two groups to discuss their summer research and to plan their work.
-Subsequently, students will be assigned to small groups meeting on allocated weeks.
-They are required to attend when their small group is meeting.
+The workshop will be divided between staff presentations, group discussions, and organised training sessions in how to present research findings.
+It will culminate in all students presenting on their dissertation topics at the end of WT.
+In AT week 2, all students will meet Dr Hochstrasser and Dr Photiadou as a group to discuss their summer research and to plan their work.
+Later sessions will be offered to the whole group or in others students will be assigned to smaller groups meeting on allocated weeks.
+Students are required to attend all plenary sessions and also when their designated smaller group is meeting.
 All students are welcome to attend any further small group sessions.
-In the Winter Term, students will be expected to discuss and critique each other's 3,000 word dissertation extracts.
+In the Winter Term, students will be expected to discuss and critique each other's 3,000-word dissertation extracts.